saltstack/salt/doc/topics/tutorials/starting_states.rst

     These demos use some generic service and package names, different distributions often use different names for packages and services.
 For instance `apache` should be replaced with `httpd` on a Red Hat system.
+    Salt uses the name of the init script, systemd name, upstart name etc. based on what the underlying service management for the platform.
+To get a list of the available service names on a platform execute the service.get_all salt function.

     Information on how to make states work with multiple distributions is later in the tutorial.